spridoloba/devops_todolist_kubernetes_task_5_working_with_deployments/INSTRUCTION.md

 RollingUpdate ensures zero-downtime updates.

-maxUnavailable: 1 — at most one pod can be unavailable during rollout.
+maxUnavailable: 0 — because 1 should be alive

 maxSurge: 1 — allows creating one extra pod during deployment to speed up rollout.
 This setup balances reliability and rollout speed.